 • It takes a maximum of 6 weeks to process an application.

-• In the event of a positive decision leading to the above-mentioned subsidy ceiling being exceeded, this temporary procedure for international collaboration will stop immediately and any proposals submitted later than this application will no longer be processed; and
+• In the event of a positive decision leading to the above-mentioned subsidy ceiling being exceeded, this temporary procedure for international collaboration will stop immediately and any proposals submitted later than this application will no longer be processed.

-- The board of the Fund decides whether or not to award the grant on the basis of the evaluation.
+- The board of the Fund will include the committee's advice in the decision whether or not to grant the subsidy.
 You will be informed of this decision by means of a decree.
 You will receive this decision no later than six weeks after submitting your application.
 You will receive an e-mail with the result.
 Subsidy is awarded under the Temporary Procedure for supporting International Collaboration (TPIC) on the basis of the Internationalization Grant Programme.

 - If you receive a subsidy from the Fund, you also enter into obligations.